UnGitLambda/PAFtoAF/README.md

 The checkbox  under the left text area, allows you to see the graph representing the PAF (if no reduction is applied yet) or the resulting AF.
 The problem with the API used (networkx) is that edges are considered as lines between 2 nodes.
 So self loop are considered as a line between a point and itself, in other world, nothing.
-That is why if you graph contains a self attack it won't be shown on the graph.
+That is why if your graph contains a self attack it won't be shown on the graph.
-I you found a way to change that, feel free to implement it and maybe send me an email with the solution you have found.
+I you find a way to change that, feel free to implement it and maybe send me an email with the solution you have found.
 #### The reload button
 The 'reload' button is over the left text area.
 It is here if you want to modify the PAF in the text area (or write a new PAF on the fly),
 after doing so, hit the button to let the software know that this is what it needs to read and not the file you selected before.